Dental Health During Pregnancy Irvine, CA

 Looking for a complete health dentist during pregnancy can be stressful.
 The hormonal changes associated with pregnancy may lead to issues with oral health.
 Additionally, some forms of dental disease may negatively affect a developing baby.
 A good prenatal dentist understands the importance of the oral-systemic link and how it applies to expectant mothers.

-Prenatal dentistry is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Prenatal dentistry is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our compassionate and skilled staff is here to help assist you throughout your entire pregnancy.
 Call us today at (949) 258-9682 to schedule an appointment or to learn more about our services.

 Common Dental Conditions During Pregnancy